Mindfulness of Feelings Meditation: Overcoming Negative Feelings and Using Discriminating Alertness of Feelings in Your Practice: Mahamudra Teachings

 “Instead of trying to look at right and wrong, good and bad, with Mindfulness of Feeling we just simply meditate on feelings with… observation.”
 To do this meditation, “we’re not targeting or looking for particular feelings.
 Or, to bring up feelings.
-Or to find out what happened… Like the meditation we did this morning on the breath, first we start with resting the mind in the natural state, then observe as feelings naturally come out.”
+Or to find out what happened… first we start with resting the mind in the natural state, then observe as feelings naturally come out.”

 This form of discriminating alertness, samprajanya or shezhin, or dranshe in Tibetan, has a life of its own.
 Shantideva’s fifth chaper of The Guide to the Bodhisattva’s Way of Life, focuses on discriminating alertness or mindfulness.
 By observing and monitoring, we stay in the present, no longer caught in the past or worrying about the future.
 We can observe feelings as they arise naturally in the present.
 Detached, non-analytical observation tends to help these emotions resolve naturally.
 Rinpoche cautioned us not to “judge” and not to “wish away” feelings.